 “It is currently unclear what the charge extraction interface composition/property should be, to allow for the extraction of both the “hot” and “cold” charges,” said Dr. Bolink, who was not involved in the study.

 “In their recent work, Professor Sum and Professor Pshenichnikov shed light on this crucial puzzle by demonstrating a method that allows for the identification of the suitability of these charge extraction layers.”

 This research finding is a result of new collaborative agreements between NTU and UG, which includes the offering of a dual Ph.D. program.

 Under this dual Ph.D. program, doctoral candidates will be trained in both NTU and UG and spend at least a year in both universities.

 This gives opportunities for the Ph.D. students to participate in ground-breaking collaborative research and to learn from professors from both universities, and gain two Ph.D. degrees.

 This study, led by Professor Sum, took two years to complete with a joint team of ten researchers.

 The team is now looking at discovering better and more efficient extractor materials, which could work to increase the performance of perovskite solar cells.

-Read Harvesting Hot Electrons Without Tricks Could Increase Solar Panel Efficiency for more on this research.
+Read Harvesting Hot Electrons Without Tricks to Increase Solar Panel Efficiency for more on this research.

 Reference: “Hot carrier extraction in CH3NH3PbI3 unveiled by pump-push-probe spectroscopy” by Swee Sien Lim, David Giovanni, Qiannan Zhang, Ankur Solanki, Nur Fadilah Jamaludin, Jia Wei Melvin Lim, Nripan Mathews, Subodh Mhaisalkar, Maxim S. Pshenichnikov and Tze Chien Sum, 15 November 2019, Science Advances.